OneActionNZ/oneactionnz.github.io/_posts/2022-10-31-Democracy-co-operative-vs-traditional-party-Votes-vs-Value.md

 This theme can also be applied to political parties in our system of representative democracy.
 Perhaps it’s yet to be proven, but it follows that if a party provides value, then votes are the natural by-product.

 A Democracy Co-op relies on votes from its members.
-The very same group of people who set the co-op’s policy by working collaboratively with each other to find common groound – even when we come with very different perspectives.
+The very same group of people who set the co-op’s policy by working collaboratively with each other to find common ground – even when we come with very different perspectives.
 What this means is that we never need to expend any energy on campaigning for votes or spinning sound bites.
 We don’t seek votes for the sake of votes.
 Votes are the by product, the measure of the value we provide.

 This diagram illustrates the difference in flow of votes and political power between a Democracy Co-op and a traditional party.